Çomar

-Çomar is a Turkish slang word used to refer to stereotypical bigoted, religious, lumpen, uncultured and uneducated Turks perceived as blindly supporting Recep Tayyip Erdoğan.
+Çomar is a Turkish slang word used to refer to stereotypical bigoted, lumpen, selfish, greedy, jealous, philistine, and hypocritical working-class Turks perceived as blindly supporting the state.

 Background

-The word was originally used to refer to large sheepdogs in rural Anatolia known for their unquestionable loyalty to their owner.
+The word was originally used to refer to large sheepdogs in rural Anatolia known for their unquestionable loyalty to their owners.
 After the Gezi Park protests, Çomar became a term used against Erdoğan supporters.
 The word is essentially a Turkish version of "redneck".
 The Turkish Language Association gave another meaning of the word as "an intolerant, rude, aggressive person".